Respirable Crystalline Silica (RCS) - Health Surveillance and Exposure Control

 healthy and ensure that they remain healthy.
 This surveillance is

-practice and how things are changing in relation to health
+and explain how things are changing in relation to health

-surveillance, particularly in light of the new HSE
+surveillance, particularly in light of the most recent HSE

 guidance.
 It will also provide information about controlling RCS

 The course will be delivered by medical and scientific experts

-how to include health issues in your
+how to include health issues in their risk assessments

 Who should attend?

-doctors and / or nurses) who may be responsible for groups of workers exposed to
+and nurses who are responsible for groups of workers exposed to

 RCS.
-Occupational health technicians and health and safety representatives may also find this course relevant to
+Occupational health technicians and health and safety

+professionals may also find this course relevant to their role.